binzzheng/DVC-PyTorch/README.md

 ## Improve on the basis of DVC

-You can edit the `net_dvc` file.
+You can edit the `net_dvc.py` file.
 The specific components that build it are in the `subnet` folder.
 Only `forward` is executed during training, and `compress` and `decompress` need to be executed during testing.
 Make sure that the two parts correspond.

 ## Citation